Where's My Roy Cohn?: Plot

 The film looks into New York lawyer Roy Cohn whose career ranged from Senator Joseph McCarthy's chief counsel in the Second Red Scare to Former President Donald Trump's personal attorney.

 In 1951, Cohn is a 24-year-old legal assistant at the office of United States Attorney General J. Howard McGrath at the Justice Department.
 The "Communist menace" according to one of the commentators was preoccupying the public in the 1950s.
 Cohn serves on the prosecution team in the trial of Julius and Ethel Rosenberg.
 The commentators accuse judge Irving Kaufman of judicial misconduct.

 Cohn graduates from Columbia Law School at the age of 20; he is admitted to the New York State Bar Association in 1948—at the age of 21.

 In the 1940s and 1950s, being gay was widely seen a negative trait; people in positions of power in government weren't permitted to be homosexual.
 Cohn served as legal counsel during the Lavender scare in the 1950s.
 The commentators claim that there was a "romantic crush" between David Schine and Cohn.
 Since being gay was a pejorative in the 1950s, the opposing counsel Joseph N. Welch in the Army–McCarthy hearings made many homophobic remarks against Cohn.

 After 1955

 Cohn develops close ties with Cardinal Francis Spellman in New York.
 Cohn's great uncle was a founder of the Lionel, LLC train company.

-Cohn was romantically tied to Barbara Walters for awhile.
+Cohn was romantically tied to Barbara Walters for a while.